Here is what our past members have shared about the program.

-Hilmi, international student, 1st year, undeclared
+Hilmi, international undergraduate, 1st year, undeclared

 University is what you make of it.
 If you don’t venture outside of your comfort zone, you are not going to meet anyone.
 At certain times, you just have to try to go out and get involved, rather than just waiting for someone to come to you.
 You should always take the initiative to reach out and build your own community.

-The closest friends I made so far are mostly from the Global Community.
+The closest friends I made so far are mostly from the Global Connections Program.
 We’ve got really close in such a short amount of time.
 My mentor is also really nice, funny and knowledgeable.
 He’s been in the same position as me, and as an international student living in Canada, sometimes you have very specific concerns that only people who’ve been in your shoes would understand.